RoanBrand/gobroke/README.md

 * Make sure MQTT client does not use regular TCP port (default `8883`, not `1883`)
 ##### Websocket
 * The address must contain host/ip only and no URL.
 Currently it is served over all URLs
+* `check_origin` ensures that Origin request header is present and that the origin host is equal to request Host header before accepting a connection

 ## Run
 * `go run run.go -c="config.json"`